Crucial Things You Need To Know About External Links

 By keeping your external links up-to-date and of high quality, you can improve your site’s user experience and SEO ranking.
 Monitoring and fixing external links is especially important because:

-• Outbound links are a ranking factor for search engines.
+- Outbound links are a ranking factor for search engines.
 If you link to low-quality or spammy websites, it can harm your site’s reputation and SEO ranking.
-Always ensure the quality of your outbound links and that they lead to reputable and relevant websites.
+Always ensure the quality of your outbound links and that they lead to relevant and reputable sources.

 To sum it up